matacoder/caddy-docker/README.md

  Instead of ` http://127.0.0.1` you must write your domain, like `matakov.com` and caddy will issue SSL automatically.

- If you want to test it with loaclhost or without SSL just write `http://` before host.
+ If you want to test it with localhost or without SSL just write `http://` before host.

  And obviously you must use your name of django service in `reverse_proxy django:8000`, port likely to be `8000` as default to gunicorn.

  # Serve Django static and media files with Caddy

- Just remenber you must add these lines to `settings.py`:
+ Just remember you must add these lines to `settings.py`:

  ```python
 STATIC_URL = "/static/"